bernhard-xapi/xapi/doc/content/xenopsd/walkthroughs/VM.build/xenguest.md

 - The amount of system memory of the domain,
 - A number of other parameters that are domain-specific.

-Using the Xenstore, the platform data (vCPUs, vCPU affinity, etc) is passed:
+Using the Xenstore, the platform data (vCPUs, vCPU affinity, etc.) is passed:
 - the vCPU affinity
 - the vCPU credit2 weight/cap parameters
 - whether the NX bit is exposed